jeff-d-wang/IME/README.md

 - smallImage-sharpen.ppm
 - smallImage-zero-filter.ppm

-Inside of picture package:
-- manhattan.png
-- manhattan-blue.ppm
-- manhattan-greyscale.ppm
-- manhattan-sepia.ppm
-- manhattan-sharpen.ppm
+### ImageProcessing.jar:
+This is the jar file that can be executed through terminal.
+It can also run the example-script.txt and test-script.txt.

-Example Script Txt:
+### Example Script Txt:
-This file (example-script.txt) is a file that can be passed in as an input command when running main.
+This file (example-script.txt) is a file that can be passed in as an input command when running the jar file.

+### Test Script Txt:
+This file (test-script.txt) is a file that can be passed in as an input command when running the jar file.
+This was made to test the `-file` script command and also be included in the example-script.txt as an available and working command.

+### IMEClassDiagram.png:
+This picture details the class structure of this program in a diagram.

+## smallImage Usage
+The images in smallImage package is my `own` photograph created using GIMP, and I (RuiMing Li) am authorizing it to be used in this project.
+The smallImage.ppm is the original image.
+Pictures with names such as smallImage-blue-greyscale means that the original image was greyscaled by blue.
+Pictures with names such as smallImage-horizontal-vertical.ppm means that the original image was flipped horizontally and then vertically.
+The images in the result package are images that were saved based on scripted commands such as the ones below.

-OOD Assignment 4
+## OOD Assignment 4
-Updated: 6/10/22
+### Updated: 6/10/22

 Model:
 The model package contains a Lambda package, a Picture package, a Pixel package, and a ImageUtil